mattermost/mattermost-developer-documentation/site/content/blog/2020-07-27-automated-ui-testing-with-cypress.md

 For sure, there are lots of best practices out there which are not mentioned here but I hope it helps anyone reading this, especially for those who want to get started with Cypress or set up an Automated UI Testing in general.

 ## Conclusion
 The setbacks and hurdles we experienced are not necessarily limitations in the Cypress test framework, but manageable through organization and best practices.
-We are glad to have it as part of our Automated UI testing and very much thankful to Cypress for creating a tool that helps make writing E2E enjoyable.
+We are glad to have it as part of our automated UI testing and very much thankful to Cypress for creating a tool that helps make writing E2E enjoyable.

 ## Thanks to all contributors!
 Finally, I’d like to thank all the contributors who shaped and helped set up our E2E and put us where we are today.